This chapter was slightly amended in July 2022 and the definition of sexting was expanded to include taking and distributing nude or semi-nude images.

 It is important when addressing bullying behaviour by another child to avoid accusations, threats or any responses that will only lead to the child being uncooperative, and silent.

 A restorative approach and the use of restorative enquiry and subsequent mediation between those involved can provide an opportunity to meet the needs of all concerned.
-The child who has been bullied has the chance to say how he or she has been affected.
-The opportunity is provided for the child doing the bullying to understand the impact of his or her actions and to make amends.
-It is important that children are fully consulted and only involved in a restorative process if they are willing.
-It is also important that staff facilitating any restorative process have received training.
+The child who has been bullied has the chance to say how they have been affected.
+The opportunity is provided for the child doing the bullying to understand the impact of their actions and to make amends.

 Both the child engaged in bullying behaviour and those who are the target of bullying should then be closely monitored.
 The times, places and circumstances in which the risk of bullying is greatest should be ascertained and action taken to reduce the risk of recurrence.

-Where bullying exists in the context of gang behaviour, there should be an institutional, as well as an individual, response to this.
+Where bullying exists in the context of gang behaviour, or where it is of a sexual harassment/violence nature, there should be an institutional and multi-agency, as well as an individual, response to this.

 6. Further Information